 In the last few years, the growth in the number of private schools on all levels from Pre-K all the way through post-secondary education has been tremendous.
-Prospective students and their parents not only have more schools to choose from, but they also have more information about these schools, are much more savvy about researching their choices, and scrutinize those choices using the information at their fingertips.
+Prospective students and their parents not only have more schools to choose from, but they also have more information about these schools, are much more savvy about researching their choices, and evaluate those choices using the information at their fingertips.
 In this new landscape, admissions and recruitment staff and recruitment agencies need to be diligent in their recruitment efforts and look for ways to improve those efforts.
-Here are 5 ways to improve private school recruitment.

 Develop relationships with other lower level schools and community programs that have access to talented students.
-If you're a private High School develop a relationship with the best public middle schools if you're private elementary schools develop and recruit from Child care centers etc. Put training programs and information sessions in place to develop this talent, and create a step by step system where this talent could eventually be accepted into the school and be successful while they are there.
+If you're a private high school, develop a relationship with the best public middle schools.
+If you're private elementary schools, develop and recruit from child care centers etc. Put training programs and information sessions in place to develop this talent and create a step-by-step system where this talent could eventually be accepted into the school and be successful while they are there.

-A successful recruitment technique is dual engagement parent and student at the same time.
-In correspondence with parents, you may want to highlight academics and financial obligations or aid.
-With the student, your message may be geared toward life on campus or activities outside of the classroom.
-This Multi-pronged approach can help bring both sides of this prospecting coin parent and student to one accord.
+A successful recruitment technique is dual engagement, parent and student at the same time.
+In correspondence with parents, you may want to highlight academics and financial obligations and assistance.
+With the student, your message may include details about life on campus or activities outside of the classroom.
+This multi-pronged approach can help bring both sides of this prospecting coin to one accord.

 What do you think are other ways private schools can improve student recruitment.
 Share your experiences in the comment section below.
-We love hearing your thoughts on this topic.